 This will make sure it doesn’t look like you just purchased it straight from a template shop and added it to your store.
-But will give you a more unique look that sets your brand apart from the rest of the market.
+But will give you a more unique look that sets your Shopify store apart from the rest of the market.

-This is often achieved by adding your branding elements such as your logo, brand colors, imagery, and typography to the theme and customizing certain aspects of the theme to make it different.
+This is often achieved by adding your branding elements such as your logo, brand colors, imagery, and typography to the theme and customizing certain aspects of the theme using coding to make it different.

 It’s the happy medium that most of my clients choose.
 Another bonus is that it’s a much shorter creative process that allows them to launch faster.